jaz303/taylor/README.md

     $ cat swiftpkg.json

 `taylor` stores per-package metadata in `swiftpkg.json`.
-Right now it's somewhat spartan but this will soon be augmented with other details such as package author, version, description etc. We can from the contents that the package has the same name as we passed to our `taylor create-app` command, and that it defines a single target, `app`, of type `app`.
+Right now it's somewhat spartan but this will soon be augmented with other details such as package author, version, description etc. We can see from the contents that the package has the same name as we passed to our `taylor create-app` command, and that it defines a single target, `app`, of type `app`.

 ```json
 {